-The visibility of the airport site was determined for areas within a 10 kilometre radius, based on the maximum allowable structure heights within the obstacle limitation surface established for the purpose of flight safety.
+The visibility of the airport site was determined for the region, based on the maximum allowable structure heights within the obstacle limitation surface that will be established for the purpose of flight safety.
 This gave a better understanding of the potential visibility of the proposed airport development and informed the selection of representative viewpoints for analysis.

 The assessment of visibility was inherently conservative, as the majority of the buildings expected to be developed as part of the Stage 1 development would be two to three storeys high, falling well below the maximum elevation permitted by the obstacle limitation surface.
 Figure 22-2 illustrates the visibility of the Stage 1 development.